2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

     1. also allow non-admins to possibly translate resources
 1. ✅⌛ Ability to set/force compiler in Dnn to always be Roslyn (implemented, but not officially released/supported)
 1. ✅⌛ Ability to include Dlls in the compile process for Dnn/Oqtane (implemented, but not officially released/supported)

+---

+## Bigger Stories - not yet planned

+1. public API to create entities
+1. DNN WebApi base class which is MVC based
+1. API security ticket system, to allow special access to APIs based on a ticket which Razor or similar can provide temporarily
+    ...possibly also so that security access is controlled centrally and the same for DNN/Oqtane
+1. Blazor Server Templating for Oqtane - would probably only make sense, if run-time compilation is available
+1. Reorganize and improve C# unit testing, especially for complex scenarios where the setup is difficult and hard to maintain
+1. SQL based lists, for very large lists which don't fit into memory
+1. ...possibly with edit-ui support to actually edit the data
+1. EAV-UI: Refactor how the schema is processed (with multi-language) to allow alternate schemas to be used which are less complex
+1. File based App State - which also allows edit / save - which would make many variants of unit-testing much easier
+1. APIs / Systems to easily code changes - such as app-creation, content-type creation and more.
+1. Extension points - for example on data-save - to allow custom validation, security-checks, modifications or search-integrations.
+1. Generic WYSIWYG integration, to allow other editors than TinyMCE

+---

+## Next Priority: cre8magic for Oqtane

+2026 Q2 is going to focus mainly on cre8magic, not 2sxc.

+also...

+1. Oqtane Menu Control
+1. Oqtane Multi-language
+1. Oqtane professional theme

+## Q2

+1. Improve CSP in Oqtane 5 (once SSR is ready)
+1. Create a User service to get more user data

+also...

+1. Improve Pickers all kinds of small issues
+    1. tree
+1. Improve Oqtane Pages DS to also respect all known settings - @STV
+1. Finalize Deprecation system @2dm
+1. Improve CSP so it can work in a pure DNN skin without 2sxc @STV

 ## Post LTS